 - Special needs trusts.
 Special needs trusts are created for individuals with certain conditions, enabling them to receive the benefits of the trust without being disqualified for government aid.

 - Family trusts.
 Family trusts can be irrevocable or revocable.
 They can enable a grantor to award assets to beneficiaries without said assets needing to go through probate.

 Speak with your estate planning attorney to determine what kind of trust is best for you and your needs, but most grantors settle on a living revocable trust.

 So, what shouldn't you put in your trust?
 Generally, you want to avoid the following types of assets unless you're awarding them to your own children, who are currently minors:

 - Motor vehicles;

 - Life insurance;

 - Qualified retirement accounts.

 These assets can be difficult to distribute through a trust, and leaving them out can help make matters simpler.

 At the Law Office of Alexandra White, P.C., our team can help you draft the perfect trust for your needs.
-Contact us online or via phone at (303) 647-4245 to schedule a consultation with our team!
+Contact us online or via phone at (303) 647-4245 to schedule a free consultation with our team!